Tom Quinn (Spooks): Character arc

 Tom Quinn joined Section D in 1996, where he eventually became Head of Section D following the imprisonment of predecessor Lucas North (Richard Armitage) during an operation in Russia.
 Throughout the first series, Tom engages in a relationship with Ellie Simm (Esther Hall), who knows him as "Matthew Archer", a civil servant in IT.
 In the second episode, Tom performed an undercover operation with fellow officer Helen Flynn (Lisa Faulkner) to recruit the wife of right-wing businessman, Robert Osbourne, who was believed to incite race riots throughout the country.

-However, during the operation, Osbourne discovers they are spies and attempts to get his hands on information regarding MI5 operations.
+Osbourne discovers they are spies and attempts to get his hands on information regarding MI5 operations.
 When Tom fails to cooperate Osbourne tortured Flynn with a deep fryer before killing her.
 Tom is able to escape and works with Harry to have Osbourne assassinated in retribution.
 When Tom is shot during a Turkish Consulate raid in the third episode, Tom is forced to admit his true identity and profession, which temporarily puts a strain on their relationship.

 In the series one finale, Tom has his home protected in order to keep Ellie and her daughter Maisie safe.
 However, in the end of the finale, he inadvertently brings home a laptop rigged with C4; Ellie and Maisie become trapped in the house with the bomb.
 The bomb fails to detonate.
 However, by the end of the second series premiere, Ellie leaves Tom, claiming that he will always choose his job over her.

-Later in the second series, Tom starts a brief relationship with Vicky Westbrook (Natasha Little), which he ends due to her behaviour after an EERIE (Extreme Emergency Response Initiative Exercise) in the fifth episode.
-In the following episode, Vicky retaliates by posting his phone number in Soho telephone boxes and clubs, garnering him unwanted attention.
-While Tom has Sam Buxton (Shauna Macdonald) find and destroy every leaflet, CIA liaison Christine Dale (Megan Dodds) makes Vicky stop the harassment.
-At the end of the episode, he starts a relationship with Dale, which superior Harry Pearce (Peter Firth) disapproves of, demanding that he end it.
-In later episodes, a shift in consciousness starts to interfere with Tom's work, such as when he goes undercover to stop a renegade British Army major.
-In the series two finale, he learns from Dale that an American assassin, Mickey Karharias, is visiting the UK.
-It is later revealed Karharias was actually killed, and the entire operation was orchestrated by supposedly dead CIA agent Herman Joyce (Tomas Arana), who is seeking revenge on Tom for ruining his daughter's life when Tom recruited her.
-Joyce frames Tom for assassinating the Chief of the Defence Staff.
-While Tom attempts to prove his innocence, Harry corners him, forcing Tom to wound Harry and escape into the North Sea.
-At the end of the episode, the team assumes he drowned.